-Interaction with MCOB provisions
+Interaction with MCOB provisions and other guidance

-- 3.38 Unless otherwise specified, any sums covered by a payment deferral under this guidance should not be considered to be a payment shortfall. - 3.39 We remind firms that where a firm varies the terms of a regulated mortgage contract or home purchase plan solely for the purposes of forbearance or to avoid a payment shortfall, MCOB 4.8A.19R and MCOB 11.6.3R(3) continue to have effect.
-These dis-apply restrictions on execution-only and requirements to assess affordability. - 3.40 Where an existing regulated mortgage contract is being varied or other assistance is provided in line with this guidance, MCOB 7.6.28R and MCOB 7.6.28AR set out the required disclosure about any change in the payments due.
+- 5.6 Unless otherwise specified, any sums covered by a payment deferral under this guidance should not be considered to be a payment shortfall. - 5.7 We remind firms that where a firm varies the terms of a regulated mortgage contract or home purchase plan solely for the purposes of forbearance or to avoid a payment shortfall, MCOB 4.8A.19R and MCOB 11.6.3R(3) continue to have effect.
+These dis-apply restrictions on execution-only and requirements to assess affordability. - 5.8 Where an existing regulated mortgage contract is being varied or other assistance is provided in line with this guidance, MCOB 7.6.28R and MCOB 7.6.28AR set out the required disclosure about any change in the payments due.